Upcoming 2026 Public Appearances

 Our favorite time of year!
 Here’s your chance to hear Keridwyn indulge in an eclectic mix of traditional and modern music from Ireland.

 The event is free, with donations gratefully accepted.
 And please patronize our wonderful hosts by enjoying their coffee and menu!
+The event is free, donations gratefully accepted.

 Community Outreach: